FelipeeDev/php-oop-non-if-else-code-styling/README.md

 *There should NOT be any conditions in clear Object-Oriented Programing.*

 The first and the most important principle.
 Each object should contains methods that are responsible for acting and not for making decisions.
-So we can say in the other words: The method does not depend on what it receives - it always tries to do what it is responsible for - regardless of the input parameter.
+In the other words: The method does not depend on what it receives - it always tries to do what it is responsible for - regardless of the input parameter.

 So we can say that object-oriented programming is uncompromising and: